-The remainder of the residential districts (R-1 and R-2) overlay future residential land uses.
+The remainder of the residential districts (R-1 and R-2) overlay public uses and existing residential land uses.
 The majority of the residential districts in the Study Area exemplify medium density development of vacant lots in established residential areas.

-Commercial zoning districts are located on both sides of Highway 6/34, Elm Street and Burlington Avenue.
+Commercial zoning districts are located adjacent U.S. Highway 281.
 A number of parcels in the C-3 zoning district are in transition.
 The areas in transition should remain or become commercial uses.
 The C-3 zoning district does provide a buffer for residential districts from a major arterial as well as including existing commercial uses and providing ample room for future commercial uses.
+The designated C-1 Districts reflect existing zoning districts and commercial areas which do not front upon an arterial street.

 The proposed industrial zones in the study area reflect what currently exists except for a transition of I-2 industrial uses to a less extensive industrial zoning district of I-1.
-The majority of the I-1 zoning districts parallel the Union Pacific Rail Line and are located in the southeast and southwest portions of the Study Area.
+The majority of the I-1 zoning district parallel the Union Pacific Rail Line which is to be abandoned in the future.
 The industrial districts do have ample space for future industrial development.

 Special attention was given to increasing the density of residential land usage, providing additional commercial areas and the buffering of proposed graduated land uses when determining future zoning districts for the Study Area.
-Overall, an estimated sixty-five (65%) of the Study Area has been recommended for a change in zoning classification.
+Overall, an estimated eighty (80%) of the Study Area has been recommended for a change in zoning classification.